sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 }
 ```

-The gist is we first perform a series of `mfspr` operations, serialising the SPR
+The gist is we first perform a series of `mfspr` operations, saving the SPR
 values of the currently running task into its associated `task_struct`.
 Then we
-do a series of `mtspr` operations to deserialize the desired values of the new
+do a series of `mtspr` operations to restore the desired values of the new
 task back into the CPU.

 This procedure has two interesting optimisations, as explained by